Bostrix/FSL-mcflirt/README.md

 ## Compilation
 To compile the McFlirt library, follow these steps:
 - Install Required Libraries:
-    Ensure that all necessary libraries, such as Blas,Lapack,zlib, are installed on your system.
+    Ensure that all necessary libraries, such as `Blas`,`Lapack`,`zlib`, are installed on your system.
 Use the following command to install those:
 ```bash
 sudo apt-get install libblas-dev libblas3
 sudo apt-get install liblapack-dev liblapack3